dalesgit/wiki-vim/Lectio.md

 # Lectio

+## Oct.
+13, 2024 Sun

+"Waiting": cf. Yesterday's lectio where the "silence" was heard by me as waiting.
+MP today reflected: "When we here 'tic' we wait for the 'toc', but it is after the 'toc' (which we don't hear) that God speaks in his language of **silence**."

+Ps 130-5-6 ...
+More than those who watch for the morning.
+In our 2 days without modern conveniences I experienced "waiting for the morning".
+I pray for holding onto that **waiting** on God.
 ## 2024-10-12 Sat

 Today is *Yom Kippur*.
 The reading from Keating is on **silence**.
 The lectio itself is from Elijah on the mountain.
 1 Kings 19:11-12.